Child prostitution in West Africa: Poverty

 Determined causes of widespread child prostitution in West Africa are mostly anecdotal with poverty leading as the underlying driving factor.
-Children in a financial crisis turn to practicing prostitution in order to provide for their family and themselves.
+Children in a financial crisis turn to practicing prostitution in order to provide for their families and themselves.

-On the other hand, children's entrance into prostitution in West Africa is also a result of their parents' evaluation of their families circumstance.
-If a family is at a financial deficit, or looking to maintain a certain lifestyle, the heads of the household, the parents, may decide to send their children off to seek work away from home in order to improve their household income.
-If the child is hesitant to leave their home the parent may be forceful, compelling the child to leave.
+On the other hand, children's entrance into prostitution in West Africa is also a result of their parents' evaluation of their family's circumstance.
+If a family is at a financial deficit, or looking to maintain a certain lifestyle, the heads of the household, the parents, may decide to send their children off to seek work away from home, sometimes forcefully, in order to increase their household income.

 Family dysfunctions

-In addition to poverty, children with family dysfunctions are at a higher risk for involvement in prostitution.
-Adolescents who face negligence or domestic abuse often times flee their home and enter the sex trade.
+Children with family dysfunctions are also at a higher risk for involvement in prostitution.
+Adolescents who face negligence or domestic abuse often times flee their homes and enter the sex trade.
 Many children in the sex trade have been subjected to some form of sexual abuse prior to prostitution.
 A child's entrance into the sex trade is often the result of a long process often beginning with sexual abuse experienced between the ages of nine and eleven.
 Additional situations increasing the likelihood of a child in prostitution include: foster care, domestic work, a lack of parental support, child maltreatment, forced marriage, dropping out of school, and illiteracy.

 Sex trafficking

 Child prostitution is the most common form of commercial sexual exploitation of children (CSEC), which also includes child trafficking for sexual purposes.
-With trafficking, children are forced into migrating within or across national boundaries to engage in commercial sex unwillingly.
+With trafficking, children are forced to migrate within or across national boundaries to engage in commercial sex unwillingly.
 Though child prostitution is prohibited by the United Nations Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography of 2000, it still remains prevalent in West African countries.
 Several policymakers have affirmed that child trafficking is one of the fastest growing organized crimes in the world.
 Its ability to survive the restraints set by laws protecting the children is attributed to the resulting profitable capital.
-For delivering children to employers within Africa, recruiters could earn anywhere from 50 to 1,000 dollars with the successful delivery of an African child to the United States receiving as much as 10,000 to 20,000 dollars.
+Recruiters could earn anywhere from 50 to 1,000 dollars for delivering children to employers within Africa, with the successful delivery of an African child to the United States receiving as much as 10,000 to 20,000 dollars.